 Trellis Options for Peas

-Peas, though similar to beans, possess a slightly different growth habit.
+Climbing peas, though similar to beans, possess a slightly different growth habit.
 Instead of vining in a spiral, they grow up and attach tendrils to what they’re next to.
-Like beans, the options for supporting these plants are plenty.
+If there is no trellis, many times they’ll attach to one another, causing instability to the entire planting.

 A-Frame Trellis for Peas